TylerJNewman/airbnb_clone_v2/README.md

 Production-ready home sharing application, inspired by sites like Airbnb.
 The Next.js framework comes with hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
-GraphQl, Apollo and MongoDB provides an expressive to query, load and cache data.
+GraphQl, Apollo and MongoDB provides an expressive and efficient way to query, load and cache data.

 ## Configuration